Is penile cancer the worst diagnosis a man can get?

 Treatment Options

 At Causenta, we will also evaluate a man’s overall health and discuss goals with him before recommending a treatment plan.
-“Understanding the long-term side effects of certain surgeries for penile cancer are really important for emotional and mental health,” says Incledon.
-“Ultimately, we want patients to be cancer free, but we also want them to be able to live happy and full lives.”
+“Understanding the long-term side effects of certain surgeries for penile cancer is really important for emotional and mental health,” says Incledon.
+“Ultimately, we want patients to be cancer-free, but we also want them to be able to live happy and full lives.”

 For more information on penile cancer, treatment options, and holistic cancer care with Causenta, schedule your complimentary 30-minute consultation today.